- What are the qualifications of GFA missionaries?

 As God's Spirit continues to move, many new mission boards are being formed.
 Some of the largest missionary societies in the world are now located in Asia.
 For

-example, at this time Gospel for Asia alone is supporting thousands of national missionaries and this number is increasing at an astonishing rate.
+example, at this time GFA (SA) alone is supporting thousands of national missionaries and this number is increasing at an astonishing rate.
 But in light of the

 need, we literally need hundreds of thousands of additional missionaries who will, in turn, require more outside support.

 Regrettably, there are some indigenous churches which do not support national evangelists for the same reason some Western congregations do not give: lack of vision